-33 of the initial 37 installed sensors are out of order.
+34 of the initial 37 installed sensors are out of order.

 Wescor Psychrometers (App.
-6\page 172-175)
+6\page 146-149)

 Seven of totally nine sensors installed in the rock wall have measured suction in the rock since the start of the test.
-Eight of totally 26 sensors installed in the buffer are giving reliable values at the end of this measuring period.
+Three of totally 26 sensors installed in the buffer are giving reliable values at the end of this measuring period.

 Geokon and Kulite (App.
-6\pages 175-176)
+6\pages 149-150)

 Four installed sensors yield pressures higher than 0.5 MPa.
-Two of the sensor are placed in block R6, one is placed in block R5 60 mm from the surface of the canister and the fourth is placed in Block R2 close to the canister.
+Two of the sensors are placed in block R6, one is placed in block R5 60 mm from the surface of the canister, and the fourth is placed in Block R2 close to the canister.